esystemsdev/configuration/README.md

 ### Step 2: Select Application Groups

-1. When running the `SetupDeveloperEnv.ps1` script, you will be prompted to select which groups of applications to install.
+1. If you do not use the `-groups` parameter, you will be prompted to select which groups of applications to install.
 Review the descriptions provided for each group and make your selections.
-2. The "Development" group will be installed by default, ensuring that essential development tools are always available.
+2. Alternatively, specify the `-groups` parameter to install applications from selected groups automatically, or use `"all"` to install all available applications.

 ### Step 3: Clone Necessary Repositories